Get

 Training🎾

 We’ve mentioned that the Shar Pei needs an experienced owner.
 This is due to their stubborn streak and the desire to “be the boss.”
 It takes persistence to train a Shar Pei; however, they are smart and willing.
 The Mastiff has an eagerness to please and can learn quickly.
-However, they tend to get bored with repetition and may plop down when they grow tired of the training session.
+But they tend to get bored with repetition and may plop down when they grow tired of the training session.
 A helpful tip is to keep training sessions short in case your dog inherits more of the Mastiff side.

 Grooming ✂️